-Description Name of Component/Service: Machine-Readable Contract Manager. Туре: Component Functionality: Functionality: Input components Human Readable IP Rules Manager.
+Description Name of Machine-Readable Contract Manager.
+Component/Service: Commencent I ype: Component Functionality: The Machine-Readable Contract Manager component, translates the human readable Ricardian Contract into machine executable code.
+The component is responsible for the template creation and verification of the Ricardian contract.
+After a successful creation of the contract, the Machine-Readable Contract Manager sends the machine executable code plus the user valuables to the Decentralized IP rules manager.
+Input components Human Readable IP Rules Manager.
 Output components Decentralized IP Rules Manager.
 Non-Functional Requirements The application must be responsive.
 The connection with the other modules must be safe.
 IP protection for product owner.
 IP protection for cMDF data.